 Speaking at the IBM Security Summit in New York City in 2015, IBM’s chairman, CEO and President Ginni Rometty said, “We believe that data is the phenomenon of our time.
 It is the world’s new natural resource.
 It is the new basis of competitive advantage, and it is transforming every profession and industry.
 If all of this is true – even inevitable – then cyber crime, by definition, is the greatest threat to every profession, every industry, every company in the world.”

 Computer security budgeting will require a shift, perhaps a sizable one, in your operations strategy.
 But a quality solution can lower your likelihood of what is essentially an inevitable, direct attack on the health and profitability of your business.

-Email us your questions about developing your cyber security budget for 2018 and an advisor will get back to you within one business day.
+Email us your questions about developing your cybersecurity budget and an advisor will get back to you within one business day.